Background and history

 The Invertebrate Zoology collection is comprised of several elements:

-This collection is focused primarily on agricultural studies and is used for research and teaching.
-The collection was originally established at the Department of Entomology (now Department of Plant and Soil Science), but was permanently transferred to the NSRL in 1996.
+This collection is focused primarily on insects of agricultural importance and is used primarily for research.
+The collection was originally established at the Department of Entomology (now Department of Plant and Soil Science).
+It was under the care of Dr. Oscar F. Francke between 1978 and 1986, then by Dr. Robert W. Sites until 1990.
+The collection was permanently transferred to the NSRL in 1996.

 The former Medical Zoology Collection

 This collection was established at the Museum in 1973 and was curated by Dr. Danny B. Pence, who was then Curator of Medical Zoology.
 The collection was moved for some time to the TTU Health Sciences Center, Department of Pathology, before being transferred back to the Museum in 2003.

 Specimens confiscated by the U.S. Fish and Wildlife Service (USFWS)